tatumio/tatum-csharp/README.md

 Tatum C# SDK v2 allows C# developers to interact with Tatum API.
 It includes the following core components:

 - **blockchain** - cryptographic functions like generation of wallets, private keys or addresses.
-- **local** - set of functions for local generation of wallets, priveate keys and addressed.
+- **local** - set of functions for local generation of wallets, private keys and addressed.
 It also allows for signing blockchain transactions locally.

 You can find API documentation at [API doc](https://tatum.io/apidoc).